InternshipsSUMMER INTERNSHIP IN PRAGUE

 Cost: Internship in Prague full-time: $3990; Internship in Prague part-time plus 1 class: $4140

-Included are: Accommodation, Breakfast and lunch included (class days), Internship placement, Several group dinners, Ground transportation, Overnight stay in an amazing medieval village, Transport from the airport, Site visits to businesses, Guided tours of the cities, Fun cultural events and picnics, Networking opportunities and more.
+Included are: Accommodation, breakfast and lunch stipend (class days), internship placement, several group dinners, ground transportation, overnight stay in an amazing medieval village, transport from the airport, site visits to businesses, guided tours of the cities, fun cultural events and wine tasting, networking opportunities and more.

 It is important to note that every summer ESAC has a large number of students who wish to conduct internships and spaces are limited so it is quite competitive.
 However, if you apply early then it should not be a problem to secure you a spot with your first choice of organization.
 Some applicants wait until April and then it is very difficult to get them their first choice of locations.